 - Route searching—Most event editing workflows are route centric, where the first step of attributing the route is locating the route on the map.

 - Attribute set-based route attribution—Define groups of event layers and named attribute sets to provide attributes across multiple event layers in a single transaction for a from and to measure pair on a route.
 The event layers can also be stored and referenced in different linear referencing methods (LRMs).
-The web app will take care of route and measure translations across LRMs.
+The web app takes care of route and measure translations across LRMs.

 - Run quality-control checks—Run QC checks for a route to detect event data gaps, overlaps, and invalid measures; then use the editing capabilities to correct those errors.